tuchandra/sitev2/content/papers/reactions_to_search_ads_rao.md

 +++
-title = "Paper: Firms' Reactions to Public Information on Business Practices: Case of Search Advertising" date = 2020-01-03T14:00:00 draft = "false" categories = ["papers"]
+title = "[Paper] Firms' Reactions to Public Information on Business Practices: Case of Search Advertising" date = 2020-01-03T14:00:00 draft = "false" categories = ["papers"] authors = ["Justin Rao", "Andrey Simonov"]
 +++

 This is a paper evaluating the effects of the infamous eBay online advertising experiment, in which eBay pulled millions of dollars of own-brand advertising and saw no measurable effect on web traffic.
 The study (using data from Bing) evaluated how other companies reacted to this news.